godaddy/tartufo/docs/source/configuration.rst

 file, and it's probably okay.
 Of course, you will want to look at the actual body of what was found and determine that for yourself.
 But let's say that this really is okay, and we want tell ``tartufo`` to ignore this issue in future scans.
-To do this, you can add it to your config file, so that this exclusion is always remembered!
+To do this, you can add it to your config file.

 .. code-block:: toml